RinGotou/Kagami/README.md

-# Kagami
+# Kagami Project

 ## What's this?
-It's a simple and tiny experimental script language.
-The name of this project is from Japanese kanji "鏡".
+It's a project of experimental script language.
+The name of this project is from Japanese kanji "鏡"(かがみ).

+This project contains a language interpreter, "如月"(きさらぎ, kisaragi).

 ## About repo branch
 "master" is complete version of code in "testing" branch.IT'S NOT REAL STABLE BRANCH!